Kazuo Nakanishi

-Kazuo Nakanishi (中西 一男, Nakanishi Kazuo) was briefly the leader of the Yamaguchi-gumi yakuza syndicate in the chaotic years of the Yama-Ichi War.
+Kazuo Nakanishi (中西 一男, Nakanishi Kazuo) was briefly the leader of the Yamaguchi-gumi yakuza syndicate in the chaotic years of the Yama–Ichi War.
 He was also the founder and 1st kumicho of the Nakanishi-gumi.

 Nakanishi accepted the temporary leadership position after the assassination of Masahisa Takenaka, but was never considered an official kumicho (supreme Godfather) of the Kobe-based gang, despite heading it from 1985 to 1989.
-In 1989, Yoshinori Watanabe was elected as fifth kumicho.
+During these years, Yoshinori Watanabe was his underboss.

+Following the Yama–Ichi War, Nakanishi ran for the role of fifth kumicho, but lost to Watanabe.

 After Watanabe's accession, Nakanishi continued to work for the gang as a senior advisor and leader of 15 sub-gangs in Osaka.
 He died in September 2003.